Non Probate Assets: 6 Types That Can Help You Avoid Probate

 A bank account, such as a checking or savings account, can also be a non probate asset.
 This largely depends on the policies of the financial institution that holds the account.
 For instance, certain bank accounts may have a transfer-on-death or payable-on-death policy.
 This allows the asset to pass directly and automatically to a named beneficiary upon the account owner’s death.

 To take advantage of such policies, you must take care to designate a beneficiary.
 Some banks may make this action optional, while others make it mandatory.
 If you do name a beneficiary, be careful to keep it updated.
-Further, you should be careful not to create any conflicts through your Estate Plan, such as naming a different beneficiary for the same account in your Trust or Will.
+Further, you should be careful not to create any conflicts through your estate plan, such as naming a different beneficiary for the same account in your trust or will.
+It’s important to note that beneficiary designations typically take precedence over instructions in your will.

 Read our guide on beneficiary designations for further explanation and best practices.